- Describe the ways in which carbon is critical to life

 - Understand the functions of the four major types of molecules

 The large molecules necessary for life that are built from smaller organic molecules are called biological macromolecules.
 There are four major classes of biological macromolecules (carbohydrates, lipids, proteins, and nucleic acids), and each is an important component of the cell and performs a wide array of functions.
-Combined, these molecules make up the majority of a cell’s mass.
-Biological macromolecules are organic, meaning that they contain carbon (with some exceptions, like carbon dioxide).
-In addition, they may contain hydrogen, oxygen, nitrogen, phosphorus, sulfur, and additional minor elements.
+Combined, these molecules make up the majority of a cell’s dry mass.
+Biological macromolecules are organic, meaning they contain carbon and are bound to hydrogen, and may contain oxygen, nitrogen, and additional minor elements.

 It is often said that life is “carbon-based.”
 This means that carbon atoms, bonded to other carbon atoms or other elements, form the fundamental components of many, if not most, of the molecules found uniquely in living things.
 Other elements play important roles in biological molecules, but carbon certainly qualifies as the “foundation” element for molecules in living things.
 It is the bonding properties of carbon atoms that are responsible for its important role.